turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 When creating a graphics device, it can be created in special debug mode to assist development.
 For this, the user can specify `debugdevice` as command line argument to the application, or set the `debuglayer` argument of the graphics device constructor to `true` when creating the device.
 The errors will be posted to the Console Output window in the development environment.

 ##### Creating resources
 Functions like `CreateTexture()`, `CreateBuffer()`, etc. can be used to create corresponding GPU resources.
 Using these functions is thread safe.
 The resources will not necessarily be created immediately, but by the time the GPU will want to use them.
-These functions imediately return `false` if there were any errors, such as wrong parameters being passed to the description parameters, and they will return `true` if everything is correct.
+These functions immediately return `false` if there were any errors, such as wrong parameters being passed to the description parameters, and they will return `true` if everything is correct.
 If there was an error, please use the [debug device](#debug-device) functionality to get additional information.
 When passing a resource to these functions that is already created, it will be destroyed, then created again with the newly provided parameters.

 ##### Destroying resources
 Resources will be destroyed automatically by the graphics device when they are no longer used.